Stressed Woman

 Most people get tension headaches and migraines, which are called “primary headaches.”
 If your head and neck muscles get tight, you could experience a tension headache.
 If abnormally sensitive nerve endings generate pain, it is a migraine attack.
 But what exactly causes muscle tension or hypersensitivity in specific brain regions?

-The reasons people have headaches can differ significantly; many potential triggers exist.
+The reasons people have head pain can differ significantly; many potential triggers exist.
 Standard tension headache triggers include:

 • Hunger